 The principle focus of WG-12 will be to examine maritime operations, littoral warfare, and regional sea control in contingency operations.
 This examination will be analyzed within the framework of interagency warfare.
-Our objective, in keeping with the 85th MORSS theme, "Pivoting on a Strong Foundation to a Bright Future," will be to enhance Naval Operations Research in this area by calling for papers that link their analytical conclusions to practical recommendations.
+Our objective, in keeping with the 86th MORSS theme, "Supporting a balanced modern and ready nation," will be to enhance Naval Operations Research in this area by calling for papers that link their analytical conclusions to practical recommendations.
 We seek innovative presentations displaying original and focused analysis that stimulates thought, commentary, and perhaps, even controversy.
 Analysis presented can be work that is complete or still in progress.